kuldeep7688/STT_810_Project_1/README.md

 # Statistics 810 Project 1
+- This was the mid-semester Statistics 810 project.
+IT involced working on data exploration and simulation using R.

-## In this project we are going to explore and work on the below:
+## In this project we worked on the below tasks:
 ### Preferential Attachment Model
 - The preferential attachment model concerns a growing network, where the probability of a new node attaching to an old node is proportional to the number of connections that old node has.
-There is code on D2L to create a simulation of the network up to 15 nodes.
-The connections.
+- We wrote the simulation with intitialization using different parameters.
+- We also analysed the simulations to discover some interesting patterns.
 ### NNDB Dataset
 - Graphical Data Exploration

+## Languages Used
+- R was used for both data exploration as well as for the simulation of the Preferential Attachment Model and it analysis.